 Maintenance and Electrical

-Maintenance at SOAS is carried out by our appointed contractors.
-Our in house team not only maintain the building fabric but also the gas (using only GAS SAFE trained and registered workers) and electrical installations (in accordance with the Electricity at work Regs 1989 and BS7671) as well as cleaning and re-decoration an of all SOAS sites.
+Maintenance at SOAS is carried out by members of our campus services team or appointed contractors.
+Our in house team not only maintain the building fabric but also the gas (using only GAS SAFE trained and registered workers) and electrical installations (in accordance with the Electricity at work Regs 1989 and BS7671) as well as cleaning and re-decoration of all SOAS sites.

 Any pressure vessels used at SOAS must comply with the provisions of the (Pressure Systems Safety Regulations 2000) concerning construction and examination

-All plant and equipment is also maintained by our maintenance and electrical staff.
-Any equipment used by our contractors must comply with (Provision and Use of Work Equipment Regulations 1998).
+All plant and equipment is also maintained by our campus services team.
+Any equipment used by our team or external contractors must comply with (Provision and Use of Work Equipment Regulations 1998).
 Any use of ladders must be conducted in within the parameters of the (Working at Height Regulations 2005) Electrical equipment which is purchased or hired by the School or its contractors must comply with the standards of the British Standards Institute.

 We instruct contractors to maintain our fire safety provisions Regulatory Reform (fire safety) Order 2005 ) as well as all lifting equipment (Lifting Operations and Lifting Equipment Regulations 1998) present on SOAS sites.